 In order to get the variance % value, we use the formula =Variance / Target *100.

-The problem with this generic formula is we always get negative numbers if the actual value in less than the targeted value and it affects our variance percentage too.
-Therefore, to eliminate this negative numbers we can use ABS function to get the absolute values.
+The problem with this generic formula is that we always get negative numbers if the actual value is less than the targeted value, affecting our variance percentage.
+Therefore, to eliminate this negative numbers, we can use the ABS function to get the absolute values.

 One more interesting thing here is as soon as we get a positive variance value, variance percentage automatically converted to positive percentages.

 Without using ABS, we can convert it into a positive number also.
 These are smart tricks of using excel.